-A strong local food system can positively impact the resiliency, health, economy and environment of the Boulder Valley and surrounding region.
-Food choices and their agricultural method of food production represent one of the most significant impacts that humans have on the quality of our community life and the environment world around us.
+Food choices and the agricultural method of food production represent one of the most significant impacts that humans have on the quality of our community life and the environment.
 A strong local food system can positively impact the resiliency, culture, health, economy and environment of the Boulder Valley and its surrounding areas.
-Sustainable rural and urban agricultural practices and efficient short distances to transport of food can help reduce the energy required used to feed the local community.
-Access to healthysafe food, including locally--grown food for all Boulder residents, is a top priority for our community.
-It is important that suchhealthy food be available to individuals and families in all neighborhoods, regardless of economic situation and location.
+Sustainable rural and urban agricultural practices and efficient transport of food can help reduce the energy required to feed the local community.
+Access to healthy food, including locally grown food for all Boulder residents, is a top priority for our community.
+It is important that such food be available to individuals and families in all neighborhoods, regardless of economic situation and location.
+The city and county have made significant contributions to the preservation of lands suitable for agricultural production and the water needed to use these areas for agriculture.
+Most agricultural production in the Boulder Valley occurs on city and county open space.
+Agricultural lands in the Boulder Valley include tilled cropland, irrigated fields, hay fields, grazed fields, orchards, tree farms and urban plots.